-Credit Facility 1 is for general corporate and operating purposes, bearing interest at the prime rate plus 3.25% and/or the bankers' acceptance rate plus 4.25%, principal repaid in one bullet repayment on July 6, 2022.
+Credit Facility 1 is for general corporate and operating purposes, including capital spending on new and renovated restaurants, bearing interest at the prime rate plus 3.25% and/or the bankers' acceptance rate plus 4.25%, principal repaid in one bullet repayment on July 6, 2023.
 A standby fee of 0.85% is charged on the undrawn balance of Credit Facility 1.
+Provided the Company is in compliance with the Credit Agreement, the principal amount of Credit Facility 1 can be repaid and reborrowed at any time during the term of the Credit Agreement.

 Credit Facility 2 bears interest at the prime rate plus 3.25% and/or the bankers' acceptance rate plus 4.25%.
-Each advance under Credit Facility 2 is repayable in equal quarterly instalments based on a seven year amortization, with the remaining outstanding principal balance due on July 7, 2023.
-(Refer to the "Amendments to SIR's Credit Agreement, payment of royalties and interest on the SIR Loan" section of the MDA on page 4 for details on the latest Ninth Amendment).
+Each advance under Credit Facility 2 is repayable in equal quarterly instalments based on a seven-year amortization, with the remaining outstanding principal balance due on July 6, 2023.
+(Refer to the "Amendments to SIR's Credit Agreement, payment of royalties and interest on the SIR Loan" section of the MDA on page 3 for details on the latest Ninth Amendment).

-As at May 8, 2022, SIR had drawn \$1.8 million on Credit Facility 1 (May 9, 2021 - \$nil).
-As at May 8, 2022, the Company has drawn \$15.3 million on Credit Facility 1 and Credit Facility 2, net of cash excluding the cash balance of the Partnership (August 29, 2021 - \$9.9 million).
+As at August 28, 2022, SIR had drawn \$7.5 million on Credit Facility 1 and Credit Facility 2, net of cash excluding the cash balance of the Partnership (August 29, 2021 - \$9.9 million).

 The EDC-Guaranteed Facility bears interest at the prime rate plus 3.50%.
 The EDC-Guaranteed Facility is a 364-day revolving term credit facility.
 A standby fee of 0.90% is charged on the undrawn balance of this facility.
-As at May 8, 2022, the Company has drawn \$6.25 million on this facility.
+As at August 28, 2022, the Company has drawn \$6.25 million on this facility.

-The BDC-Guaranteed Facility is a 10-year term credit facility, with a one year principal payment moratorium, bearing a fixed rate interest of 4%.
-During Q3 2022, SIR repaid \$0.1 million.
-As at May 8, 2022, the Company has drawn \$6.13 million on this facility.
+The BDC-Guaranteed Facility is a 10-year term credit facility, with a one-year principal payment moratorium, bearing a fixed rate interest of 4%.
+The moratorium has elapsed and SIR has commenced repayment on this facility.
+During Q4 2022, SIR repaid \$0.3 million.
+As at August 28, 2022, the Company has drawn \$5.96 million on this facility.